hengtseChou/BlogYourWay/README.md

 2. Go to backstage and edit your profile.

-3. Make a new post at ant time!
+3. Make a new post at any time!